Temporary, relocated or defunct

 When the owner was forced to move elsewhere, about two years later,

-Some of the larger bells were dispersed, while the remainder are in storage with the tower.
+Some of the larger bells were dispersed, while the remainder were placed

-Chime-sized instruments and rings which no longer exist are listed in order by city name:
+Chime-sized instruments and rings which no longer exist are listed in order by city name

-- (location unknown)
+- (location unknown), USA

 - Advertising material from the Blake